mdemena/dr-man-game/README.md

 ## MVP's
 ### User need an start game board to start playing!!
 ### User need a DR-MAN to move it!!
-### COVIDs appears in board an try to attack PAC-MAN
+### COVIDs appears in board an try to attack DR-MAN
 ### User or COVIDs WINS!!!

 ## Backlog